-This June, AXIS launched its pilot Choreo-Lab for disabled choreographers (The Lab) at our home studios in Oakland, CA. Led by AXIS Artistic Director and Lab creator Marc Brew, the 6-day Lab offered an inclusive environment where established, disabled artist/mentors guided their peers to challenge boundaries and create perception changing art.
+Last summer, AXIS launched its pilot Choreo-Lab for disabled choreographers (The Lab) at our home studios in Oakland, CA. Led by AXIS Artistic Director and Lab creator Marc Brew, the 6-day Lab offered an inclusive environment where established, disabled artist/mentors guided their peers to challenge boundaries and create perception changing art.
 The Lab’s primary mission was to support mentorship and advancement of disabled choreographers.
 AXIS continues to support the disabled choreographers who attended the pilot Lab by offering them continued mentorship and professional development support.

 AXIS Choreo-Lab is funded by the Andrew W. Mellon Foundation